casetext/optometrist/README.md

 Flags should use the syntax ```--flag=value```.

-### optometrist.usage(name, description, schema)
+### optometrist.getUsage(name, description)

-Returns a string containing usage information for the schema.
+Returns a string containing usage information for the program given all the schemas that have been requested.
 Useful for writing a command-line application.

 Actually, all you have to do is: